elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-defining-characteristics-of-realism-and-how-are-they-exemplified-in-jeanfranois-millets-the-gleaners.md

 url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-realism-and-how-are-they-exemplified-in-jeanfranois-millets-the-gleaners
 score: 9.5
 related_article1:
-    id: 165963
+    id: 165978
-    title: How did urbanization and technological advancements impact modern art during the Industrial Revolution?
+    title: >-
+        How did social contexts influence art, particularly in terms of reflecting social issues and class struggles?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-urbanization-and-technological-advancements-impact-modern-art-during-the-industrial-revolution
+    url: /learn/art-history-and-literature/questions/how-did-social-contexts-influence-art-particularly-in-terms-of-reflecting-social-issues-and-class-struggles
 related_article2:
-    id: 165978
+    id: 165965
-    title: How did social contexts influence art, particularly in terms of reflecting social issues and class struggles?
+    title: >-
+        What are the key characteristics of Realism and how do they differ from Romanticism?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-social-contexts-influence-art-particularly-in-terms-of-reflecting-social-issues-and-class-struggles
+    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-realism-and-how-do-they-differ-from-romanticism
 related_article3:
     id: 165977
+    title: >-
-    title: What are the key characteristics of Expressionism, and how are they demonstrated in Edvard Munch's The Scream?
+        What are the key characteristics of Expressionism, and how are they demonstrated in Edvard Munch's The Scream?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-expressionism-and-how-are-they-demonstrated-in-edvard-munchs-the-scream
 related_article4:
-    id: 165979
+    id: 165978
-    title: In what ways did philosophical contexts lead artists to explore human experience and question traditional values?
+    title: >-
+        How did social contexts influence art, particularly in terms of reflecting social issues and class struggles?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-philosophical-contexts-lead-artists-to-explore-human-experience-and-question-traditional-values
+    url: /learn/art-history-and-literature/questions/how-did-social-contexts-influence-art-particularly-in-terms-of-reflecting-social-issues-and-class-struggles
 related_article5:
-    id: 165968
+    id: 165967
+    title: >-
-    title: How did the rise of social consciousness during the Industrial Revolution influence art?
+        What role did technological progress during the Industrial Revolution play in the development of new artistic techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-the-rise-of-social-consciousness-during-the-industrial-revolution-influence-art
+    url: /learn/art-history-and-literature/questions/what-role-did-technological-progress-during-the-industrial-revolution-play-in-the-development-of-new-artistic-techniques
 ---

 &nbsp;